elehcimd/mltraq/mkdocs/sponsor.md

-Please send a short email with "SPONSOR-MLTRAQ" in the subject to [michele.dallachiesa@sigforge.com](mailto:michele.dallachiesa@sigforge.com) and I will get back to you, Thank You.
+Please send a short email with "SPONSOR-MLTRAQ" in the subject to [michele.dallachiesa@sigforge.com](mailto:michele.dallachiesa@sigforge.com) and I will get back to you.

 ## Other ways to support the initiative

-You can hire [me](https://www.linkedin.com/in/dallachiesa/) for DS/ML/AI work, [cite](./cite.md) and [star](https://github.com/elehcimd/mltraq) this project on GitHub.
-Thank You!
+You can [star](https://github.com/elehcimd/mltraq) the project on GitHub and [hire me](https://www.linkedin.com/in/dallachiesa/) to make your experiments run faster.